fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ![Choosing a Shape while creating a compute instance in OCI.](../../img/blog/oci00.png 'Choosing a Shape while creating a compute instance in OCI')

-> If provisioning an Ampere A1 instance, click on the arrow to the left of the Shape name to change the number of OCPUs and amount of memory -- remember, the Ampere A1 free-tier includes 4 OCPUs and 24 GB of memory -- when you increase the OCPU, it will also increase the memory automatically.
-Make sure you don't go over these free limits!
+> If provisioning an *Ampere A1 Flex* instance, click on the arrow to the left of the Shape name to change the number of OCPUs and amount of memory, *as you increase the OCPU it will also increase the memory automatically*.

 6. Leave the rest of the options as-is and click on the **Next** button at the bottom-right.